Steam engineThis is a featured page

 French engineer Denis Papin to make various piston and cylinder gunpowder engines, with various amounts of success.
 The biggest hurdle to these gunpowder engines was that they became fouled quickly and failed to make a so-called "perfect vacuum", but instead would only make a partial vacuum, yielding a limited amount of work.

-memoir "A New Method to Obtain Very Great Motive Powers at Small Cost", in which a liquid put inside of the cylinder was first put in contact with a hot body (fire) and made to expand, then put in contact with a cold body (stream of river water), a quickly made vacuum would be created that would drive the piston down in such a manner that if the process was repeated, in a cyclical manner, useful work could be obtain.
+In 1690, Papin in his memoir "A New Method to Obtain Very Great Motive Powers at Small Cost", outlined with illustration the modern piston and cylinder steam engine as we now know it, in which a liquid put inside of the cylinder was first put in contact with a hot body (fire) and made to expand, then put in contact with a cold body (stream of river water), a quickly made vacuum would be created that would drive the piston down in such a manner that if the process was repeated, in a cyclical manner, useful work could be obtain.

-In the years to follow, so it is said, English engineer Thomas Savery learned of Papin's designs and in 1698 he obtained a patent what became to be known as the Miner's friend, a sort of sump pump, that was the first working modern steam engine.
+In the years to follow, so it is said, English engineer Thomas Savery learned of Papin's designs, e.g. Papin's engine designs were published in the Royal Society notes in 1697, and in 1698 Savery obtained a patent what became to be known as the Miner's friend, a sort of sump pump, that was the first working modern steam engine.
 In 1699, Savery exhibited a working model of his invention before the Royal Society.
 Savery, in pumping mines, made use of the condensation of steam in a close vessel to produce a vacuum, and thus raise the water to a certain height, after which the elasticity of steam pressing upon its surface was made to raise it still further in a second vessel.

 In 1705, English engineer Thomas Newcomen took out a patent for what he called an "Atmospheric Engine", a type of modified more-functional Savery engine, and by 1712 had working models.
 [3]